nanoframework/nanoFramework.IoT.TestStream/native-agent.md

 .\capabilities.ps1 -IgnoreAllEnv $True -SkipCapabilities $True
 ```

-Follow the instruction that will looks like this:
+Follow the instructions, which will look like this:

-Then, you can run the `.\config.cmd` where you will be prompted for:
+Then, you can run `./config.cmd`, where you will be prompted for:

 * the server URL: `https://dev.azure.com/nanoframework`
 * the authentication, use the default PAT
-* paste your Personal access token when asked
+* paste your Personal Access Token when asked
 * the agent pool is: `TestStream`
 * use the default `_work` directory
-* select if you want or not install the agent as a service or not
+* select whether you want to install the agent as a service

-Copy the [capabilities.ps1](./agent/capabilities.ps1) file to the C`:\agent` folder.
+Copy the [capabilities.ps1](./agent/capabilities.ps1) file to the `C:\agent` folder.

 ## Setup agent capabilities

-Once you've been running the previous configuration, you'll need to create a `configuration.json` file in the `C:\agent` directory (or where you have placed the directory).
+Once you've run the previous configuration, you'll need to create a `configuration.json` file in the `C:\agent` directory (or wherever you placed the directory).

-The configuration should like the devices you have and the serial ports associated.
+The configuration should reflect the devices you have and the associated serial ports.
 As an example:

 ```json
 {